Neymar: Wealth and sponsorships

+Neymar's 2014 World Cup jersey on display at an exhibition in the Franz Mayer Museum, Mexico City.

 Neymar has signed many sponsorships since his reputation began to grow from the age of 17.
 In March 2011, he signed an 11-year contract with American sportswear company Nike, which ended in August 2020 after a Nike employee made a sexual assault complaint against him.
 Since then, Neymar has signed with Puma.
 He adopted the famous PUMA King boots, previously worn by the likes of Pelé, Maradona, Johan Cruyff, and Eusébio.
 Neymar's deal with Puma was considered the highest-value individual football boot contract ever, with him earning around €25 million per year, surpassing deals held by the likes of Ronaldo and Messi.
 In March 2011, Panasonic paid US$2.4 million to secure Neymar's services for two years.
 In 2012, France Football had ranked Neymar 13th in its list of the world's richest players, with total earnings of $18.8 million for the previous 12 months.
 He has also signed other sponsorships from Volkswagen, Tenys Pé Baruel, Lupo, Ambev, Claro, Unilever, and Santander.

 In 2019, Forbes ranked Neymar the world's third-highest-paid athlete (after Messi and Ronaldo) with earnings of $105 million for the year; he was also ranked fourth in 2020 ($95.5 million) and 2021 ($95 million), seventh in 2024 ($108 million), twelfth in 2023 ($85 million) and 25th in 2025 ($76 million).
 Sportico named him the fourth highest-paid athlete of 2022 and put him at sixth place in 2021, 2023 and 2024.
 In 2018, France Football ranked Neymar the third-highest-paid footballer in the world, earning a total income for €81.5m ($95m) for the year.